-To encourage a broader perspective on the entire Library Block, seventeen sketches were developed by a Task Force member to offer a series of alternative concepts for review and discussion.
+To encourage a broader perspective on the entire Center of the City Block, a Task Force member developed seventeen sketches to offer a series of alternative concepts for review and discussion.
 These were published in an article in the Ann Arbor News and drew 82 comments from the public expressing a wide range of feedback.
-While the sketches were not prioritized by the Task Force, they did have an impact on our discussions and influenced the planning for our January Open House

-The sketches can be found in Appendix G.
+While the sketches did not directly influence the recommendations in this report, they did have an impact on our discussions and influenced the planning for our January Open House.
+The sketches can be found in Appendix D.